 How much do variegated Monstera cost?

-Expect to pay anywhere up to $1500 for a mature variegated Monstera plant.
+Expect to pay up to $1500 for a mature variegated Monstera plant.

 How much light do variegated Monstera need?

-Since these plants don’t have as much chlorophyll as other Monsteras, they have a harder time taking in the light they need.
-That means it’s crucial that you provide them with enough light.
-Aim for a spot in your home that receives bright, indirect light throughout the majority of the day.
+Since these plants don’t have as much chlorophyll as other Monsteras, they have a harder time absorbing the light they need.
+That means you must provide them with enough light.
+Aim for a spot in your home that receives bright, indirect light throughout the day.